Legal ActionUsing the law to protect children and families.

 Under our Prop 65 actions since 1996, CEH has won hundreds of legal agreements with major companies, including many of the biggest names in business, to reduce or eliminate health threats to children and families.
 To list just a few examples:

-- Lead in children’s products: In nearly a decade of work to protect children from lead poisoning hazards, CEH’s legal actions have required companies including Disney, Target, Macy’s, Pfizer, and hundreds of others to end lead risks to children.
+- Lead in children’s products: In nearly a decade of work to protect children from lead poisoning hazards, CEH’s legal actions have required companies including Walgreens, Disney, Toys R Us, and hundreds of others to end lead risks to children.
 Our work exposed high levels of lead in diaper rash creams, lunchboxes, baby bibs, candy, jewelry, bounce houses, artificial turf, and many others.
 As a result of our work, in 2008 Congress adopted the first-ever federal law setting strict limits on the amount of lead in all children’s products.